travelgateX/documentation-site/content/hotelx/plugins/mapping.md

 **Once mappings files are loaded we can perform the following operations on them**

 ### Update data
+You have two options:
-  1. Rename file removing "_processed". **Example example_processed.csv --> example.csv**
+ 1. Reprocess same data by renaming the file just removing "_processed". **Example example_processed.csv --> example.csv**
-  2. Delete processed file and upload a new file.
+ 2. Change the data by deleting the processed file and uploading a new one.

 ### Delete data
-  1. Upload a new file only with headers.
+Upload a new file only with headers.